-Paracetamol is one of the most commonly purchased over the counter medication.
+Paracetamol is one of the most commonly purchased over-the-counter medications.
 It is still one of the most commonly prescribed drugs in the UK with more than 17mln items prescribed in the last 12 months (Sep ’18—Aug ’19), costing NHS over £46 mln (Openprescribing.net, 2019).

-This advice generally applies to anyone who 16 and over (NHS, 2017).
+This advice generally applies to anyone who is 16 and over (NHS, 2017).

-Cochrane reviewed information from thee clinical trials and compared the effectiveness of paracetamol and ibuprofen as single and combined doses in patients who had a wisdom tooth removed (moderate to severe pain in over 1600 patients).
+Cochrane reviewed information from three clinical trials and compared the effectiveness of paracetamol and ibuprofen as single and combined doses in patients who had a wisdom tooth removed (moderate to severe pain in over 1600 patients).

 A combination product, Nuromol, contains both paracetamol and ibuprofen.
 Nuromol can be purchased from the pharmacy.

 Can You Take Paracetamol With Naproxen?

 Paracetamol and naproxen can be taken together.
 There is no interaction between drugs.
 More details can be found in a separate post: Taking naproxen and paracetamol together.

 Paracetamol and codeine can be taken together.
 There is no interaction between drugs.
 Combination products (Co-codamol) containing both paracetamol and codeine exist in various forms, and in lower strength, co-codamol can be purchased from the pharmacy,

 for example, co-codamol (8mg of codeine and 500mg of paracetamol per tablet) or slightly higher strength as a branded product, Solpadine Max (12.8mg of codeine and 500mg of paracetamol per tablet).
 Higher strengths of co-codamol (containing 15mg or 30mg of codeine) in combination with paracetamol can only be prescribed on prescription.